 - visit the Selective high schools and opportunity classes site

 - ask your parents to contact the High Performing Students Team via email or phone if they still have questions.

 Minimum scores for entry to Year 7 in 2020

 The entry score required for each school varies from year to year.
 It depends on the number and the academic merit of students who have chosen the school each year.
 See the minimum entry scores held by the last students accepting offers to selective high schools for entry in 2020.
 These scores do not indicate what score would be required for entry in later years.
 The scores for placement in 2021 will be available in late April 2021.

 In December 2018, the NSW Minister for Education, Rob Stokes, announced the findings of the Review of Selective Education Access.
 For more information, see Review of Selective Education Access: Findings and Action Plan.

 Information about changes to the placement process will be published on this site when it is available.

-If you do not find the information you need on this site, please email your enquiry to the Team rather than phoning.
+If you do not find the information you need on this site, please send a message by logging into your application or else email your enquiry to the Team rather than phoning.
 It will be attended to as soon as possible.